joomla/accessibility/docs/tutorials/what-is-web-accessibility.md

 ## Web is for all people
 The Web is for all people, for everyone.
 This idea was best expressed by W3C Director and inventor of the World Wide Web, **Tim John Berners-Lee** in the words:
 > The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.
-However, when websites, web technologies or web tools are poorly designed, they can create barriers that exclude users from the Web.

 ## Dispute over definition
 Occasionally, the dispute over the definition of accessibility is revived.
 In general, we meet two approaches to accessibility, two perspectives: